xxu-magento/aco_success_report_poc/README.md

 pip install uv
 ```

-Next, navigate to your project directory and install the dependencies:
+Next, navigate to the project directory and install the dependencies:

 (Optional) Lock the dependencies and install them by using the CLI command:
 ```bash